 Additional Grant Programs:

 The California Air Pollution Control Officers Association (CAPCOA) administers the Rural Assistance Program (RAP) to assist rural districts in funding eligible projects.
-The 2019 deadline to apply for RAP funds is June 30, 2019.

 The USDA Natural Resources Conservation Service (NRCS) has additional opportunities for agricultural engine replacement projects.